 Great video on how to reverse type 2 diabetes.

-If you watched the Gary Taubes video (Adiposity 101) at the top of the Sugar/Carbs/Fat section then you will get a feeling of deja-vu when you watch this Jason Fung video.
+If you watched the Gary Taubes video (Adiposity 101) at the top of the Sugar/Carbs section of this web site then you will get a feeling of deja-vu when you watch this Jason Fung video.
 It explains why eat less and exercise more diets do not work.
 Jason has 5 more videos in this series.
 If you want to see them you can find them on You Tube.
 I put this video in the diabetes section of the web site because Jason is one of the leading practitioners in curing type 2 diabetes.

 It seems that almost every section of this website has an Ivor Cummins video.
 Here is one on Diabetes (insulin resistance).